The silhouette of a pyramid, rising starkly against the horizon, is surprisingly universal and appears in multiple cultures in human history.

 Also, they were believed to assist the deceased pharaoh in his ascension to the afterlife.

-The pyramids of the Americas, spanning from the northern reaches of North America down to the southern tip of South America, built by civilizations including the Maya, Aztec, and Inca, as well as the ancient mound-builders of North America.
+The pyramids of the Americas, spanning from the northern reaches of North America down to the southern tip of South America, were built by civilizations including the Maya, Aztec, and Inca, as well as the ancient mound-builders of North America.

 In Mesoamerica, civilizations such as the Maya and Aztec constructed impressive stepped pyramids that served as religious and civic centers.